Arogya Raksha Yojana Health Micro Insurance

 - Middle-income (40-60%)

 SummaryArogya Raksha Yojana is a comprehensive health insurance plan that offers people of rural India affordable access to high quality healthcare, provided by a network of hospitals and clinics, and supported by leading doctors and surgeons.

 The plan aims to better the quality of life for rural India through a number of healthcare initiatives thereby reducing the severity of poverty resulting from health related catastrophes.

-The ARY Micro Health Insurance Scheme is a critical component of ARY's healthcare services, protecting poorer people against the debilitating effects of catastrophic illnesses.
-People who enroll with the insurance program can avail of a complete cashless service for 1600 + surgeries and subsidized service for hospitalization that does not lead to surgery.
-Details of the scheme are given below:
+The ARY Micro Health Insurance Scheme is a critical component of ARY’s healthcare services, protecting poorer people against the debilitating effects of catastrophic illnesses.
+Participants can receive 1600 + surgeries and subsidized services for hospitalization that does not lead to surgery.

 Arogya Raksha Yojana Clinics

 Arogya Raksha Yojan is also building a number of clinics in remote areas of rural India where inadequate transport makes it difficult for people to go to the network hospitals for minor ailments.
 Each new clinic will have an outpatient facility, a pharmacy and a diagnostic lab.

 Clinic facilities will be available for everyone in the area, but only Arogya Raksha Yojana enrollees will be able to receive free outpatient services.
 Other patients will pay a nominal consultancy fee of Rs.5.00.
 All patients will have access to the discounted generic drugs available at Biocare Pharmacies and lab facilities.